Seven careers you can enter with any degree

 If you're still unsure which career you'd like to pursue after your degree, a graduate scheme can be a great way to start your professional journey.

 Graduate schemes are training schemes businesses offer to graduates, so you can learn the skills of one or several different roles in the company, whilst earning an income.
-They usually last one or two years, and can sometimes (but not always) lead to a permanent job offer.
+They usually last one or two years, and can sometimes lead to a permanent job offer.

 Industries which offer graduate schemes include: